Two people shaking hands

 When You Will be Notified

-Columbia reviews January entry and Early Decision applications first, so if you want to hear back about your application quicker, you may wish to apply in one of these admission rounds.
 Regardless of the round you apply in, the Columbia admissions committee aims to notify you within six weeks of submitting your application.
-They will inform you if you are invited to an interview, or if they have decided not to proceed with your application.
+They will inform you if you are invited to an interview or if they have decided not to proceed with your application.

 Interview Format

-Interviews are primarily conducted in-person by Columbia Business School alumni.
-Columbia will try to set your interview with alumni in a location close to you.
 If there are no alumni near you, your interview will be conducted over the phone or through Skype by an admissions officer or a current student.
 Throughout your interview, your interviewer will be taking notes.
 They will then write a report and submit it to the admissions committee.

 The Columbia Business School interview uses a blind interview format.
-Interviewers are only provided with your resume, so you cannot expect them to know any details that you may have provided in other aspects of your application.
+Interviewers are only provided with your resume, so you cannot expect them to know any details you may have provided in other aspects of your application.
 With this interview format, you must elaborate on your experiences and skills because your interviewer is learning this information for the first time.

-You can expect your interview to take 45-60 minutes.
-The interviewer may begin by asking you to tell them a little bit about yourself, including a brief synopsis of your past education and current employment.
 There will likely be follow-up questions, such as how your role fits into the industry where you work.
 This could lead to your interviewer asking you to explain why you want a business degree, why you’ve chosen to apply to Columbia, and what makes you a unique applicant.

 What to Expect During the Interview

-To give meaningful answers to these questions, you must have a backup plan and practice talking about what you would do if you are not successful in meeting your goals or getting into business school.
+To give meaningful answers to these questions, you must have a backup plan and practice talking about what you would do if you were not successful in meeting your goals or getting into business school.

 When answering these questions, be sure to provide insight into how you responded in these situations, which factors influenced your actions, and what you learned from the overall process.